Brianhuynh97/Flappy-bird/README.md

-A popular "Flappy bird" game built with HTML and Javascript
+A popular "Flappy bird" game (simplest version) built with HTML and Javascript